-One of the great things about living in a small historic town like Key West is the knowledge that more things change in life the more the houses tend to stay the same.
+One of the great things about living in a small historic town like Key West is the knowledge that more things change in life, the more the houses tend to stay the same in Key West.

 The Old Town area of Key West has been designated as a national historic district and houses in the district are supposed to be protected from changes that would significantly alter their street appearance.
 Now not everything stays perfectly the same.
 In recent years requests for change need to be approved by the Historic Architectural Review Commission (HARC) that is supposed to follow a set of guidelines that protects buildings from demolition or alterations that would change the character of the building in relation to its neighboring properties.
 But if we go back a few years and compare old houses that were updated before the HARC regulations went in place we may see a change or two on any given property.

-The old house at 1104 Angela Street which has just been listed for sale, but not by me, is a good example of a simple Key West vernacular home that has stayed pretty much the same since it was built in 1933 - or maybe not.
-(The property records for Key West were lost in a major court house fired.
+The old house at 1104 Angela Street is a beautiful example of a simple Key West vernacular home that has stayed pretty much the same since it was built in 1933 - or maybe not.
+The property records for Key West were lost in a major court house fired.
 During the Great Depression (the one before the one we are currently in) workers in the WPA reconstructed property records for Monroe County.
 Many of the houses had no actual documents that proved an actual construction date.
 So somebody decided to give all of those houses the date of 1933 as the date they were built.
 Let me just say that many of the neighboring houses were built in the late 1800's.
-Maybe this house was actually build in 1933.
-I doubt it.)
 Look at the Monroe Property Appraiser's photo below and compare it to the photo above and see if you notice any difference other than the house probably was not painted pink when the black and white photo was taken in 1965.

 "Picture perfect Key West cottage - picket fence, chicago bricked driveway, heated pool and lovely landscaped outdoor space for al fresco dining and entertaining.
 This two bedroom and two bath home has an open floor plan with new kitchen opening into a large living/dining room with vaulted ceiling and multiple sets of french doors to the pool area and bricked side yard.
 There is a spiral staircase to a sleeping loft which is included in the 1324 square feet of living space.
-Old Town Location is superb - Olivia Street between Frances and Ashe Streets."This home has just about everything a second home buyer is looking for: two bedrooms plus two baths, a pool, off street parking, a good (and quiet!) location, a great price, and no work to be done.
+Old Town Location is superb - Olivia Street between Frances and Ashe Streets."This home has just about everything a second home buyer is looking for: a large open living area with vaulted ceiling which has a charming and spacious loft accessed by a spiral staircase tucked into a corner.
+The loft would make a great kids retreat for a that secret bedroom or fort kids love so much.
+Two bedrooms plus two baths, a pool, off street parking, a good (and quiet!) location, a great price, and no work to be done.
 It is ready to move into so you can enjoy Key West's wonderful winter weather far from the freezing black ice in New Jersey (or wherever you live).
 This 1324 sq ft home which sits on a 43' x 63' (2709 sq ft) lot is price to sell sooner rather than later: $699,000.
-That is the key to selling Key West these days-smart pricing.
-CLICK HERE to checkout the mls listing datasheet and the accompanying photos.

 CLICK MAP if you still can't place this old house.
 Then CLICK STREET VIEW for a view of the surrounding homes.
 Don't forget the scary Key West Cemetery is a block to the west.
 And the hoopla from Duval Street is several blocks away.
 Keep things in perspective and you will be content.